OpenINF/openinf-util-types/README.md

 <a name="isRegExp"></a>

 ## isRegExp(value) ⇒ <code>boolean</code>
-Determines if value is actually a RegExp.
+Determines if value is actually of type `RegExp`.

 **Kind**: global function